Home > Student Life > Student Organizations

 Registered Student Organizations (RSO)

-All student organizations must register with the Office of Student Leadership and Activities (OSLA) by September 30th of the fall semester.
+All student organizations must register with the Office of Student Experience (OSE) by September 1st of the fall semester.
+RSO must have a constitution, executive board, and full-time on-campus advisor to be approved by the Office of Student Experience.
 Student organizations register as a New Student Organization or a Returning Student Organization.
-For more information, please consult the Student Organization and Advisor Handbook.
+For more information, please contact the Office of Student Experience 302.857.7171.

 New Student Organizations

-To register a new student organization, please contact the Office of Student Leadership and Engagement at osla [at] desu.edu
+To register a new student organization, please contact please contact the Office of Student Experience 302.857.7171.

 Returning Student Organizations

-To renew your student organization registration, please contact the Office of Student Leadership and Engagement at osla [at] desu.edu
+To renew your student organization registration, please contact the Office of Student Experience 302.857.7171.

 Remember: student organizations are required to register every year.
 If your organization has not been registered for the past 3 years, you are required to register as a new student organization